 You can even make your detox water at home that is infused with antioxidants.
 Take a bottle of water to add some slices of cucumber, mint leaves, and lemon.
 Take this bottle of water with you every day to work and make sure you finish the bottle before the day ends.
 This is the easiest way of having a boost of hydration.

-2. Avoid harsh soap for bath.
+2. Avoid harsh soap for baths.

 Dry skin normally happens more in those people who scrub their skin daily with a strong soap and utilize heated water for bathing.

 Just bathing with plain lukewarm water cleans up 85% of the skin.
 The neck, underarms, and private parts can be cleaned daily with mild soap.
-However, the face, arms, legs, back, and frontal area do not require a daily wash with soap.
+However, the face, arms, legs, back, and frontal areas do not require a daily wash with soap.